 How should we study Christopher Columbus for kids?
 Did Columbus discover America?
 What is Christopher Columbus famous for?
-What is celebrated on Christopher Columbus Day?
+What is celebrated on Christopher Columbus Day (AND WHY)?
 Let’s take a closer look at Christopher Columbus facts for kids including 23 lessons and activities perfect for Christopher Columbus high school studies all the way down to elementary school.

 Christopher Columbus for Kids

 In fourteen hundred ninety-two Columbus sailed the ocean blue.
 He had three ships and left from Spain; He sailed through sunshine, wind and rain.